Sajzad/My-first-Blog/README.md

 # My-first-Blog
-This is my First created blog consisting of a number of apps in Django Framework.
-This was done for my learning purpose.
+This is my First blog consisting of a number of apps in Django Framework.
+This was done for learning purpose.
-# Business Consultancy Website

 * **Python** version: 3.6